1.4 Exam Format, Fees, Windows, and Results

 Key Takeaways

-• CFA Level I has 180 multiple-choice questions split into two 135-minute sessions of 90 questions each.
+• Level I has 180 multiple-choice questions split into two 135-minute sessions of 90 questions each, with an optional break between sessions.

-• Level I is delivered as in-person, proctored, computer-based testing through Prometric and some British Council locations.
+• Delivery is in-person, proctored, computer-based testing through Prometric (and some British Council) centers — there is no remote option.

 Logistics that shape the study plan

-Delivery is computer-based, in-person, and proctored through Prometric and some British Council locations.
-Do not plan for remote testing.
-Your practical task is to choose an available window, register, schedule an appointment, verify identification, and practice at the same pace the real exam requires.
+Delivery is computer-based, in-person, and proctored, through Prometric test centers worldwide and some British Council locations.
+There is no remote-proctored option, so a real seat at a real center is part of your plan.
+Your operational task is to choose a window, register, schedule the appointment, verify identification, and rehearse at the exam's true pace.

 Exam factCurrent Level I detail